GVThorne/GoldLinkAPI/docs/source/code_samples.rst

 This is the most important part of your model.
 This is where the Gold-Link connection is constructed and where the authentication is made.

-The following example is dependant on the Gold-Link URL, Gold-Link Domain, Gold-Link User and Gold-Link Password being set within your application's configuration file.
+The following example is dependent on the Gold-Link URL, Gold-Link Domain, Gold-Link User and Gold-Link Password being set within your application's configuration file.

 .. code-block:: csharp